souhirbenamor/FRM/README.md

 Published in : FRM - Financial Risk Meter

-Description : download the data of 206 variables from Yahoo finance and Federal reserve board.
+Description : 'download the data of 206 variables from Yahoo finance and Federal reserve board.'

-Keywords : automatic, VaR, returns, Yahoo Finance, Federal Reserve Board, quantile regression, lasso, risk
+Keywords : 'automatic, VaR, returns, Yahoo Finance, Federal Reserve Board, quantile regression, lasso, risk'

 See also :